Early Years Foundation Stage

 Feedback and progress reports

-Tapestry (an online learning journal) is used in Reception to share the ‘wow’ moments we have in school and observations including lots of pictures.
+Tapestry (an online learning journal) is used in Reception to share the ‘wow’ moments.
+This is a wonderful communication platform for parents and staff to use.

 Playground behaviour

-There is a construction area, sand, water and mud kitchen, and tough trays for imaginative play.
+There is a construction area, sand, water and mud kitchen, tough trays for imaginative play and a grass play area with climbing equipment.

 Children are responsible for treating the equipment respectfully and using it appropriately.
 If, however, a child does not behave appropriately they will have to have some time out to reflect on their actions.
-A child who is seen to be very kind or helpful will be rewarded with stickers on their cards.
+A child who is seen to be very kind or helpful will be praised for following the ‘golden rules’ or showing the school values.

 Good behaviour

-We encourage and promote good behaviour at all times and reward children displaying this with stickers whenever it is witnessed.
+We encourage and promote good behaviour at all times and reward children displaying this with praise and stickers.

-Examples of good behaviour are often used in circle times to illustrate how we expect the children to behave in school.
+Examples of good behaviour are often shared in assembly and circle times to illustrate how we expect the children to behave in school.
 Good attitudes and behaviour are also celebrated in the Lower Prep Friday achievement assembly.

 Unacceptable behaviour

-If there is a recurrence or if the behaviour was deemed more serious the child will be sent to the Head of Lower Prep and parents will be informed.
+If there is a recurrence or if the behaviour was deemed more serious the child’s parents will be informed.

 If desirable behaviour is still not happening, then parents will be asked to come to school to discuss strategies to improve a child’s behaviour.
 The Head of Prep reserves the right to exclude a pupil whose behaviour is deemed to be unacceptable after all other sanctions have been exhausted.